hjacobs/kube-downscaler/README.rst

     DEFAULT_UPTIME="Mon-Fri 07:30-20:30 Europe/Berlin"

-To only downscale during the weekend and already Friday after 20:00:
+To only downscale during the weekend and Friday after 20:00:

 .. code-block:: bash